cwu2021/cwu2021.github.io/videojs/README.md

 # Performance insights: Get actionable insights on your website's performance
 https://developer.chrome.com/docs/devtools/performance-insights/
  - More options More. > More tools > Performance insights.
+## developer tools->console
+ - eg. GJW has vodapi.cloudokyo.cloud ，Linode雲服務作影片上傳，加入白名單可正常上傳。
-## Also waterfall perfoamance waiting of TTFB in Network tab.
+## Also waterfall performance waiting of TTFB in Network tab.
 https://stackoverflow.com/questions/56894370/how-to-read-evaluate-script-timings-in-chrome-profiling-performance-tab
  1. Use a Content Delivery Network
  2. Optimize the application code